matomo-org/developer-documentation/docs/5.x/tagmanager/parameters.md

 ```

 You may notice a couple of things such as the parameter name `popupText` under which the parameter will be
-later available in Javscript using `parameters.get('popupText')`, the default value, the title that will be shown in the UI to the user, which UI control should be used, and more.
+later available in Javascript using `parameters.get('popupText')`, the default value, the title that will be shown in the UI to the user, which UI control should be used, and more.

 ### UI controls

-You can choose between a selection of different UI controls, for example a check box or a select field.
+You can choose between a selection of different UI controls, for example a checkbox or a select field.
 Check out the [FieldConfig API](https://developer.matomo.org/api-reference/Piwik/Settings/FieldConfig) for more information on the available
 control types.

 ### Selecting variables